Boreal Winter Survival Instructor Course

 & Making It Pay

-For College & Gap Year Students: We work with students and colleges to provide college credit.
-We are actively seeking other partners at the university level.
-Past students have used consortium agreements and financial aid to help pay for the course.
-Students can earn 2 credits from Western State Colorado University that can be transferred to their home school.
+For College & Gap Year Students: Students can earn 2 credits from Western Colorado University that can be transferred to their home school.
 Other students have completed independent studies through their home institution to receive credit.
 More information on college credit.
+Past students have used consortium agreements and financial aid to help pay for the course.

 Americorps Education Awards: Students can use Americorps Education Awards to pay tuition.
 More info.